NicholasRabbit/Computer-Architecture/CSAPP/Notes of Labs.md

 1) In `sim/misc`, write a Y86 assembly code, such as `sum.ys`, by imitating that in Figure 4.7.

-2) Compile it with the YAS assembler with `make sum.yo `.
+2) Compile it with the YAS assembler by `make sum.yo `.
 This command will locate `sum.ys` with the suffix of `.ys`  automatically and assemble it.
-In fact, `./yas  sum.ys` is executed.
+In fact,  it is `./yas  sum.ys` that is executed.

 3) Then we can test the `sum.yo` with SEQ simulator:  `./seq/ssim`.